What Is The Full Form Of Email

 Several core concepts underpin how email works.
 Message composition involves creating the email, including the subject, body, and any attachments.
 Addressing is the process of specifying the recipient's email address, which typically follows the format username@domainname.
 The domain name identifies the mail server that handles email for that recipient.

 Message transfer involves sending the email from the sender's computer to a mail server, and then from the sender's mail server to the recipient's mail server using SMTP.
 Message delivery is the final step, where the recipient retrieves the email from their mail server using POP or IMAP.
-These protocols allow email clients to download messages to a local device or access them directly from the server.
+Even so, these protocols allow email clients to download messages to a local device or access them directly from the server.
 Email systems also include features for managing mail, such as creating folders, filtering messages, and setting up automatic replies.

 Email Architecture

 Mail Delivery Agents (MDAs) are responsible for delivering email messages to the recipient's mailbox on the mail server.
-DNS (Domain Name System) servers play a crucial role in email delivery by resolving domain names to IP addresses, allowing mail servers to locate each other.
+And dNS (Domain Name System) servers play a crucial role in email delivery by resolving domain names to IP addresses, allowing mail servers to locate each other.
 Email systems also include spam filters to identify and block unwanted messages, and authentication mechanisms like SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail) to verify the sender's identity and prevent email spoofing.

 Trends and Latest Developments